What the hell am I doing…? I asked myself that a few times at the start of this trip cycling Osaka to Nara, and for a very good reason.

-Always up for a challenge I said “fuck it” and went for it.
+Always up for a challenge, I said “screw it” and went for it.

-After cycling for around one and a half hours from Osaka city centre I finally got to the beginning of the hill/mountain/wtf/fucking monster bitch/ etc.
+After cycling for around one and a half hours from Osaka city centre I finally got to the beginning of the hill/mountain/wtf/ monster bitch/ etc.

 Do I really want to do this?…